Skip to Content

 What to do when the boxwood is dead!

-As I said in the beginning, using fresh boxwood means these topiaries will not last forever.
-If you use some of the tips I mentioned above they will last much longer.
+As I said in the beginning, using fresh boxwood does not guarantee that these topiaries will last forever.
+However, if you follow some of the tips I mentioned above, they will last much longer.

 2. Remove the lemons from the cone